Cool, Rotterdam

-Cool is a neighborhood of Rotterdam, Netherlands in the Centrum borough.
+Cool (/nl/) is a neighborhood of Rotterdam, Netherlands in the Centrum borough.
 It is enclosed by the Weena in the north, the Mauritsweg and Eendrachtsweg in the west, Vasteland in the south and the Coolsingel and Schiedamse Vest in the east.

 History

 The name Cool is first mentioned in 1280.
 In 1816, the independent municipality of Cool was annexed by the city of Rotterdam.
 During the Rotterdam Blitz in 1940, much of the district was destroyed, but some streets survived—including Oude Binnenweg and Witte de Withstraat.